 - Build forts, toys, animal habitats, geometric shapes, and more

 - Connector colors include: 3 Birch Bark White, 3 Grasshopper Green, 3 Huckleberry Blue, 3 Starfish Red, 3 Pardon My Purple, and 3 Monarch Orange

 - Great for 1–2 builders, includes tote bag and pamphlet

 This wooden building set is a beautiful oversized heirloom puzzle blocks set that is absolutely stunning.
 It is a puzzle to solve or a large building blocks set.

-- Represents the 4 Elements: Air, Fire, Earth, & Water
+- This outdoor gift represents the 4 Elements: Air, Fire, Earth, & Water

 - Combine well with other building blocks, especially the other “4×4” (4 cm thick) blocks from Grimm’s